• Home

 • Cable release/Remote release

-• Rain cover for camera and lenses - we do not stop shooting for inclement weather, so be sure to bring a waterproof cover for your camera - nothing fancy needed, large ziplock bags will even do.
+• Rain cover for camera and lenses - shooting does not stop for inclement weather, so be sure to bring a waterproof cover for your camera - nothing fancy needed, large ziplock bags will even do.

 **Note: The above listed equipment is not an all-inclusive list nor is it a mandatory list.
 Bring what you have - although you may want to invest in the minimum of a circular polarizer if you don't currently have one.
 PLEASE contact us if you have ANY questions at all.